Language selection

 Ineligible under the Canada Greener Homes Initiative:

-New homes and new additions to existing homes (6 months or newer based on the date of occupancy by the first homeowner) are not eligible for the Canada Greener Homes Grant or the Oil to Heat Pump Affordability program.
+New homes (6 months or newer based on the date of occupancy by the first homeowner) and new additions to existing homes are not eligible for the Canada Greener Homes Grant or the Oil to Heat Pump Affordability program.

 Single and semi-detached houses

-Single detached: A dwelling unitFootnote 1 with walls and roofs independent of any other building.
+Single detached: A single detached house is a dwelling unitFootnote 2 with walls and roofs independent of any other building.
 If two houses are connected only through a garage or an unheated space, both houses are considered to be detached.

-Semi-detached: A set of two dwelling units separated from each other by one vertical division termed a “party wall”.
+Semi-detached: A semi-detached house is part of a set of two dwelling units separated from each other by one vertical division termed a “party wall.”
 Each dwelling unit is identified as “semi-detached” and evaluated separately.

 Townhomes and row housing